stacktiger/flutter_auth/docs/README.md

 - GitHub

 ## Features

 - Unified API making integration easy.
 - Simple Error handling

 ## Example App

-Each plugin have their own example projects that demonstrate their basic usage.
+Each plugin has their own example project that demonstrates their basic usage.

 ## Installation